 Large Organisations - Recover 8.8% Research And Development Expenditure Credit (RDEC)

 A large enterprise is a company with more than 500 employees with either:

 - an annual turnover in excess of €100 million

 If you’re ready to apply for your R&D tax refund, please call us on the freephone number below or use this contact form and one of our helpful team will be in touch to help.

-Please provide your consent that Datafox can contact you with regard to R&D Tax Credits and use your details during any future claim we make on your behalf.
+By completing the above contact form you consent that Datafox can contact you with regard to an R&D Tax Credits claim and use your details during any future claims.

 Learn more about how DataFox helped an established architecture firm make a successful R and D tax credit claim for their complex architectural R and D.read more

 Find out how DataFox helped an upcoming pet food brand make a successful R&D tax credit claim for developing an innovative range of pet food products.read more

 DataFox team helps SKNHEAD achieve additional funding for their innovative hair and skincare products through a successful R & D tax credit claim.
 Learn more.read more